 Good SEO gets people to go to your website, but good content will keep them there

 An important aspect of author websites is attracting visitors, people who will actually read your information and consider buying your books.
-However, having a great site, with cool graphics, and the latest technological innovations means nothing if no one besides your friends and family actually go there.
+However, having a great site, with cool graphics, and the latest technological innovations means nothing if no one besides your friends and family actually goes there.

 Enter search engine optimization (SEO): the art and science of getting people to your author website.
 Just remember that once they arrive, it takes good content to keep them there.

 I invest a lot of time and energy into SEO for my websites.
 Generally, the results are good, with monthly increases in traffic, but occasionally I work hard to make recommended changes only to see no bump in visitors.